-Improved seed varieties, advanced production techniques and innovative growing practices helped corn growers achieve ever-higher yields in the National Corn Growers Association 2016 National Corn Yield Contest.
-Additionally, a record five national entries surpassed the 400-plus bushel per acre mark.
+Improved seed varieties, advanced production techniques and innovative growing practices helped corn growers achieve ever-higher yields in the National Corn Growers Association 2017 National Corn Yield Contest.
+Again, this year, five national entries surpassed the 400-plus bushel per acre mark.

-The National Corn Yield Contest is now in its 52nd year and remains NCGA’s most popular program for members.
-Participation in the contest remained strong in 2016, with 7,972 entries received.
+The National Corn Yield Contest is now in its 53rd year and remains NCGA’s most popular program for members.

-The 18 winners in six production categories had verified yields averaging more than 375 bushels per acre, compared to the projected national average of 175.3 bushels per acre in 2016.
-While there is no overall contest winner, yields from first, second and third place farmers over all production categories topped out at 521.3968.
+The 18 winners in six production categories had verified yields averaging more than 386 bushels per acre, compared to the projected national average of 175.4 bushels per acre in 2017.
+While there is no overall contest winner, yields from first, second and third place farmers overall production categories topped out at 542.2740.